Tomazinho Cardozo: TAG mentor

-He is considered to be a mentor of writers in Roman-script Konkani and has been active in groups like the Dalgado Konknni Akademi and the Tiatr Academy of Goa.
+He is considered to be a mentor of writers in Roman-script Konkani and has been active in groups like the Dalgado Konknni Akademi and the Tiatr Academy of Goa (TAG).
 Cardozo was appointed president of the Tiatr Academy of Goa in February 2011.
 He has won awards as the best sarpanch (1983), for teaching (2003), and literature (2009).

+Legacy

+A road in Candolim is named after him.